DANSI/blynk-server-original/README.md

 + In-memory storage limit for storing *read* values from hardware

         user.in.memory.storage.limit=1000

++ Maximum allowed number of notification queue.
+Queue responsible for processing email, pushes, twits sending.
+Because of performance issue - those queue is processed in separate thread, this is required due to blocking nature of all above operations.
+Usually limit shouldn't be reached

+        notifications.queue.limit=10000

 + Period for flushing all user DB to disk.
-In millis.
+In millis

         profile.save.worker.period=60000

 + Specifies maximum period of time when application socket could be idle.
 After which socket will be closed due to non activity.
 In seconds.
-Default value 600 if not provided.
+Default value 600 if not provided

         app.socket.idle.timeout=600

 + Specifies maximum period of time when hardware socket could be idle.
 After which socket will be closed due to non activity.
 In seconds.
-Default value 15 if not provided.
+Default value 15 if not provided

         hard.socket.idle.timeout=15